 Yes, you will need representation from a solicitor who will consult with our solicitor during the loan process.
 Ensure you chose your solicitor based on their experience in the sector.

+The costs associated with a bridging loan will vary depending on the lender, but typically they will include interest, arrangement fees, valuation fees and legal fees.
 Bridging finance typically has higher interest rates than a standard mortgage product due the fact that lenders do the equivalent amount of work for a 12 month return as they would do for a standard mortgage which is around 25 years.
 The risk factor for lenders is higher too which is reflected in the cost.
 We are fully transparent in all cost and prices and endeavour to find the best deals for our clients at the lowest prices.

 Generally, rates are calculated by LTV (Loan to Value), type of security, borrower profile, loan amount etc. When comparing loans, you should look at interest rates but also take into account other fees and interest to calculate the total cost of the loan.